 Seed: Fertile flowers mature into a startling red, smooth capsule of 3 to 4 lobes, about 1/2 inch wide, that splits open to show dark red seeds which are 5–7 × 4–5 mm.
 The seeds are considered poisonous to animals and in humans they are strongly emetic and purgative.

 Habitat: Eastern Wahoo grows in moist woods and thickets and requires full to at least half day sun for flowering.
 The root system is fibrous with a taproot.

 Above: 1st photo - Purple 4-parted flowers in a typical branching cluster.
 2nd photo - The flowering stem.
 3rd photo - The reddish-gray bark of a mature stem showing typical vertical splits.

-Below: 1st photo - Early spring growth on a young stem with a typical sharp-pointed but at top.
+Below: 1st photo - Early spring growth on a young stem with a typical sharp-pointed bud at the tip.
 2nd photo - New leaves developing in early spring.
 The fine serrated edge already visible.
 Note the square shape of the twig.
 3rd photo - Younger stems show a greenish color to the bark.

 Below: The opposite leaves are pointed and finely toothed.